orhun/daktilo/README.md

 disabled_keys = []
 ```

-As show above, `sound_preset` consists of 2 entries:
+As shown above, `sound_preset` consists of 2 entries:

 - `name`: The name of the preset.
 It will be used in conjunction with `--preset` flag. e.g. `--preset custom`
 - `key_config`: An array of key press/release events for assigning audio files to the specified keys.
 It can also be used to control the volume etc.